santoshpavan/AirbornePesticideDeliverySystem/README.md

 # AirbornePesticideDeliverySystem
-This is an idea of performing Pesticide Delivery through a SpiderCam Mechanism for better safety of the farmers.
+This is an idea (prototype) of performing Pesticide Delivery through a SpiderCam Mechanism for better safety of the farmers.